 Events that occur after the Statement of Net Position date but before the financial statements were available to be issued must be evaluated for recognition or disclosure.
 The effects of subsequent events that provide evidence about conditions that existed at the Statement of Net Position date are recognized in the accompanying financial statements.
 Subsequent events which provide evidence about conditions that existed after the Statement of Net Position date require disclosure in the accompanying notes.
-Management evaluated the activity of the Commission through August 15, 2016, the date which the financial statements were available to be issued, and concluded that no subsequent events would require recognition or disclosure in the notes to the financial statements.
+Management evaluated the activity of the Commission through August 20, 2018, the date which the financial statements were available to be issued, and identified the following event for disclosure.